openrocket/openrocket/docs/source/setup/getting_started.rst

 Now it's time to start putting together components to build the rocket design.
 The generally accepted way of putting together a rocket design is from top to bottom, from nose to tail.
 So, we'll add the nose cone first.

-Selecting a Nose Cone
+Adding a Nose Cone
 ^^^^^^^^^^^^^^^^^^^^^

-With the ``Stage`` selected, click on the :guilabel:`Nose Cone` button and the **Nose Cone configuration** window will pop up.
+With the **Stage** selected, click on the :guilabel:`Nose Cone` button and the **Nose Cone configuration** window will pop up.
-Then, select :guilabel:`From database...` to open the Choose component present window.
-From here, you can select from the pre-loaded parts database.
-Select the nose cone shown below, and click the :guilabel:`Close` button, then close the **Nose Cone configuration** window.
+Then, click the :guilabel:`Parts Library` button on the top-right of the configuration window.
+This will open a new window, the **Component preset window**.
+From here, you can select a nose cone from a list of built-in nose cone presets from various manufacturers.
+Select the nose cone shown below, and click the :guilabel:`Close` button to close the **Nose Cone configuration** window.

 .. figure:: /img/setup/getting_started/11.01.03.Rocket_Build.Nose_Cone.png